sharontherese/latin-mass-funeral/config/_default/content/Other Resources/faqs.md

 Not much, really.
 The _propers_ for the wedding Mass (texts of the Mass that change each Sunday, like the readings) are set, unlike a _Novus Ordo_ wedding.
 If you want a sung Mass, you can choose some of the music, to an extent, and how the music is sung (like _chant_ or _polyphony_).
 You may be able choose what kind of Latin Mass you’ll have, although this may depend entirely on the resources available to you and your church.

+You can, of course, customize non-liturgical elements of the day, like flowers (although you may only be allowed to use fresh flowers).
+Read more about floral traditions on the Flowers page.

+You will not choose lectors, as the priest(s) will recite or chant the readings.
+You will likely not choose altar servers, as they will have to be familiar with the Latin Mass.

 **Aren't all Masses sung?**

 Low Mass = nothing is sung; 1 priest